Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image shows a screenshot of a software interface, specifically from a tool used for circuit simulation and analysis.
-The title bar at the top indicates that the software is in "Explorer Editing" mode for a project named "TB_BGR tb_bgr maestro_Dc."
+The image is a screenshot of a software interface, specifically from a tool used for electronic circuit simulation and analysis.
+The interface appears to be from a program like Cadence Virtuoso, which is commonly used for designing and simulating integrated circuits.

-Below the title bar, there is a menu bar with several options: "Simulation," "Results," "Tools," "EAD," "Parasitics/LDE," "Window," and "Help."
-The "Results" menu is highlighted, indicating that it is currently selected.
+At the top of the interface, there is a menu bar with several options: "Simulation," "Results," "Tools," "EAD," "Parasitics/LDE," "Window," and "Help."
+The "Results" menu is currently selected and expanded.

-A dropdown menu is open under the "Results" menu, displaying several options:
+Within the "Results" menu, several options are listed:
 - Plot Outputs
 - Direct Plot (highlighted in yellow)
 - Print
 - Annotate
 - Vector
-- Circuit Conditions...
+- Circuit Conditions
-- Electrothermal Report...
+- Electrothermal Report
 - EM/IR Data
-- Save...
+- Save
-- Select...
+- Select
-- Delete...
+- Delete
-- Printing/Plotting Options...
+- Printing/Plotting Options

-To the right of this dropdown menu, another panel titled "Direct Plot" is open.
-This panel lists various plotting options under the "Main Form..." heading:
+The "Direct Plot" option is further expanded, revealing a submenu titled "Direct Plot."
+This submenu contains a list of different types of plots and analyses that can be performed.
+The options listed in the "Direct Plot" submenu are:
+- Main Form
 - Transient Signal
 - Transient Minus DC
 - Transient Sum